 - Place a suitable container below the bearing cover and remove the drain plug.
-If the cover does not have a drain plug, remove the screws retaining the cover plate to drain the lubri- - Replace plug or cover plate and fill bearing assembly with the recommended lubricant.
+If the cover does not have a drain plug, remove the screws retaining the cover plate to drain the lubricant. - Replace plug or cover plate and fill bearing assembly with the recommended lubricant.

-Lubrication Maintenance Safety:
+Lubrication Maintenance Safety

-Maintenance for the system entails a periodic lubrication of the front axle components.
+The front axle components require periodic lubrication maintenance.
 Chock wheels for safety prior to accessing components underneath the motorhome.